upbound-demo/internal-cloud-platform/README.md

 ### Develop a New API

+This reference implementation assumes a platform teams follow standard software development practices as part of building new APIs in Crossplane.
+This implementation is set up to have the platform team promote their API definitions through 3 stages.

-If you'd like to offer a new API to your developers, it needs to go through 3 stages.
-First, you need to add it to `platform/apis/dev` folder that is synced to the [`prod-dev` control plane](./main/control-planes/system-production/apis-dev).
+First, you need to add the APIs to `platform/apis/dev` folder that is synced to the [`prod-dev` control plane](./main/control-planes/system-production/apis-dev).

 Once you are happy with the changes, you can promote it to staging whose APIs